Early Life and Education

 Steven A. Cohen was born on June 11, 1956, in Great Neck, New York.
+He grew up in a Jewish family as the third of eight children.
 His father worked in the garment industry, and his mother was a piano teacher.
-He grew up in a Jewish family.
-Cohen developed an interest in poker during high school, which he credits with teaching him "how to take risks".
-He graduated from John L. Miller Great Neck North High School in 1974 and earned an economics degree from the Wharton School of the University of Pennsylvania in 1978.
+Cohen developed an interest in poker during high school, which he credits with teaching him how to take risks.
+He graduated from John L. Miller Great Neck North High School in 1974 and received a bachelor's degree in economics from the Wharton School of the University of Pennsylvania in 1978.

 Rise to Success